vivangkumar/icanhazissues/README.md

 ### Gulp tasks

-This project uses Gulp to perform some tasks on js, react and css files.
+This project uses Gulp to perform some tasks on js and css files.
 There are existing `watch` tasks that monitor files to update them as they are changed.

 To run gulp, `./node_modules/.bin/gulp`
 Let it run in the background, if you choose to.

+### Pusher
+- Issues are backed by pusher and synced in real time.

+### To-do
+- Enable webhook and pusher backing.
+Issues updated on Github must be updated on the board.
+- Issues page contains some issues that need doing.
+- Some of the code still needs to be refactored.
+- Write some tests as well